Health in the Comoros: Abortion

 Article 304 of the penal code of the Comoros bans abortion, punishing providers with a prison sentence of one to five years and a fine of 15,000 to 100,000 francs.
 Women who receive illegal abortions may also be punished.
 The only legal grounds for abortion are "very serious medical reasons, noted in writing by at least two doctors".
 The requirement for two doctors' approval may be waived if only one doctor is available.
 The law does not set a gestational limit.

-The original abortion law of the Comoros was based on that of France, only permitting abortion on the ground of risk to life.
+The original abortion law of the Comoros was based on that of France, only permitting abortion on the grounds of risk to life.
 The wording of the 1939 amendment to France's abortion law remains in the Comoros' law.
 The penal code adopted in 1982 added the ground for "serious medical reasons".
 The Comoros was one of the first ten countries to sign the Maputo Protocol, which includes a right to abortion.

 In 2015–2019, the rate of unintended pregnancies was 95 per 1,000 women of reproductive age.
 During this period, there were 6,100 abortions per year, a rate of 31 per 1,000 women.
 The abortion rate had remained constant since 1990–1994, while the rate of unintended pregnancies had decreased by 35%.
 According to a 2021 study, women in the Comoros who have experienced intimate partner violence are more likely to have abortions.
-The lack of legal abortion and the high rates of sexual assault are factors that lead women to commit infanticide, of which cases are commonly reported in the country.
+The lack of legal abortion and the high rates of sexual assault are factors that lead women to commit infanticide, which cases are commonly reported in the country.